Skip to content

 By using the read_topic method, you can read data from a given topic partition without subscribing to it.

-Note: While the returned messages are Karafka::Messages::Message objects, they may not hold the correct notion of the topic details unless the given topic is defined in Karafka routes.
+While the returned messages are Karafka::Messages::Message objects, they may not hold the correct notion of the topic details unless the given topic is defined in Karafka routes.
 For topics that are not defined, defaults will be used.

-Getting last N messages
+Getting Last N Messages

 topic = 'my_topic'